trow-land/Python-Refresh/README.md

 # Python Refresh

-Welcome to my Python Refresh repository.
 This repository is detailing scripts I used to brush up on my Python programming skills, from the basics of the language to more advanced concepts, including object-oriented programming.

-As I have not formally covered all of the concepts of python before, more used to implement machine learning scripts without understanding the fundematal points of the language I thought it was import to go back to basics.
+As I had not pragmattically covered python from the basics before implementing machine learning algorithms I thought it would be benefitial to revisit concepts from the basics.

 Each Python script included in this repository demonstrates a specific topic or feature of Python, showcasing my understanding and ability to use it.
 The code is written clearly and concisely, making it easy to understand and follow.
+Commenting in parts is additional to what is adviced in the PEP8 guidelines because these scripts were writting explicitely for learning.

 Here's a brief rundown of the repository's contents: